matteo-pacini/RadioGoGo/README.md

 </div>
 <br>

-RadioGoGo is a CLI application developed in Go, enabling seamless access to a wide array of radio stations from around the world directly from your terminal.

-Leveraging the streamlined [BubbleTea](https://github.com/charmbracelet/bubbletea) TUI (Terminal User Interface) and the expansive capabilities of [RadioBrowser API](http://www.radio-browser.info/), your desired stations are merely a keystroke away.
+Tune into global radio vibes directly from your terminal!

+Crafted with love in Go, RadioGoGo marries the elegance of the [BubbleTea TUI](https://github.com/charmbracelet/bubbletea) with the expansive reach of [RadioBrowser API](http://www.radio-browser.info/).

+Dive into a world of sounds with just a few keystrokes.

+Let's Go 🚀!
 <img src="./screen1.png" alt="RadioGoGo Search View" width="500" height="320">
 <img src="./screen2.png" alt="RadioGoGo Station List View" width="500" height="320">